Considering the Kaikoura Peninsula Walkway when in Kaikoura?

 Before starting, make sure you have something to eat as the options en route are limited (mostly non-existant).

-In town, Coopers Catch are a popular fish and chip shop, or if you need something on the way there are some supermarkets around.
+In town, Coopers Catch are a popular fish and chip shop, or if you need something to eat on the way there are some supermarkets around.

 From the i-Site, I followed the beach along the esplanade.
 You can walk along the stony beach or the path, but I liked battling away in the stones, getting some photos, and enjoying life.
-You’ll want to visit this part of Kaikoura while you’re in town anyway so it’s no burden.
+You’ll want to visit this part of Kaikoura while you’re in town anyway so it’s two birds one stone.

 I never visited Kaikoura before the big 2016 earthquake altered the coastline but having seen these before and after photos I had a reasonable idea what was and wasn’t like it was just a couple years earlier.
 Your mind will boggle.